MIPU-MPH/i-nergy/README.md

 # I-Nergy | AI for Energy
 # Maintenet solution for predictive maintenance on transformers
+> "This project has received funding from the European Union's Horizon 2020 research and innovation programme within the framework of the I-NERGY Project, funded under grant agreement No 101016508"

 This repository contains a prototype which has the goal to provide a complete solution with a machine learning algorithm and expert system for the continuous monitoring of the health status of the assets within the distribution network, with focus on transformers.
 The analytical pipeline consists of a preprocessing of the data provided, the training and prediction using a machine learning model, and the post-processing of the prediction in order to identify anomalies in the behaviour.
 The prediction system uses winding temperatures and a core temperature to define which observations are anomalous with respect to the general distribution of the temperatures in time.